 4.3.
 Three Door Gate and Dai Hung Shrine

 Entering in the Three-door gate with 12 holy guardians, we will reach Dai Hung Shrine.
 The sanctuary shrine that people pray and worship three Buddha statues, symbols of the past, present, and future, three lives of human beings.
 It is also the place where Buddhist monks worshipped.

 Walking to the backyard, we will see a beautiful rockery.
 It is for decoration but also to be an air conditioner.
 To make weather cooler in summer and warmer in the winter.
 There is a large yard with many fabulous bonsai trees.
 Each monk in the pagoda takes care of one.
 A bit further, there is an Austin car.
 The car of Thich Quang Duc Monk who burnt himself in 1963 to against Ngo Dinh Diem Regime.
 Asking for the freedom of people to follow Buddhism.

 The last one in the pagoda is the stupa.
 The grave of the first head monk Thich Don Hau.
 Following the tradition, when normal people died, we put them in coffins to bury.
 But to the monks, we do the cremation.

-Nowadays, tourists are able to reach Linh Mu pagoda by dragon boat along the river and enjoying the Hue Royal Court Music.
-Plus, you might rent a bike, or a motorbike, or even go for a walk to get there.
-Besides, if you wish to enjoy the most authentic experience, you can book Hue City tour or Hue City Group Tour at Culture Pham Travel.
+Nowadays, there are many different ways to get to the pagoda.
+The first is taking a dragon boat to Thien Mu Pagoda along the Perfume River and enjoying the Hue Royal Court Music.
+Plus, you can ride a bike, or drive a motorbike, or even go for a walk to get there.
+Besides, if you wish to enjoy the most authentic experience, you can book Hue City tour or Hue City Group Tour via Culture Pham Travel.

 Culture Pham Travel